mosh666/PSmediaManager/README.md

 ## Latest Changes

+- **Quality**: All source files pass PSScriptAnalyzer with 0 issues - ready for release
 - **Testing**: Lowered coverage baseline to 70.95% to accommodate consistent 0.08% variance between local (71.04%) and CI (70.96%) environments
 - **Testing**: Enhanced coverage debugging infrastructure to monitor variance between CI and local runs - added `tests/Compare-CoverageDebug.ps1` for detailed analysis
 - **Testing**: Fixed Pester test isolation by replacing hardcoded drive paths with temporary test directories - all storage tests now use `$TestDrive` to prevent creating files on actual drive roots